Frequently Asked Questions

 A

-Lawg is AI-native professional infrastructure for tax and legal research in Australia.
+Lawg is an AI tax research agent for Australian accountants and tax practitioners.
 Small and mid-sized firms face rising regulatory complexity but lack the internal research capacity available to large practices.
-Lawg closes that gap — delivering instant, source-cited answers across legislation, tax rulings, case law, and regulatory guidance.
+Lawg closes that gap — an AI agent that reasons across legislation, ATO rulings, case law, and regulatory guidance to deliver instant, citation-backed answers.
 Every response is traceable to specific authoritative sources, built for professionals who need to verify, not just read.

 Q